 Whitwell

 Whitwell occupies a distinctive place in Marion County's civic history.
-The site, originally known as Cheekville, hosted the county's first court in 1817 at the home of John Shropshire, making it the original seat of county government before the move to Jasper in 1819.
+The site, the pre-1877 Sequatchie Valley settlement known as Cheekville, hosted the county's first court in 1817 at the home of John Shropshire, making it the original seat of county government before the move to Jasper in 1819.
 Despite this early civic role, Whitwell did not formally incorporate until 1956, more than a century after Jasper and nearly seventy years after South Pittsburg.

 Through the late nineteenth and early twentieth centuries, Whitwell was a coal-mining community whose civic life was shaped more by the mine operators and the railroad schedule than by a municipal charter.
-Stores, churches, lodges (the Odd Fellows hall was a social center), and a bank served the community without formal municipal government.
-When incorporation came in 1956, it reflected the shift from company-town governance to self-determination that was happening across Appalachian coal communities in the postwar era.
+Stores, churches, lodges, and a bank served the community without formal municipal government.
+When incorporation came in 1956 under a Home Rule charter, it reflected the shift from company-town governance to self-determination that was happening across Appalachian coal communities in the postwar era.

-Today Whitwell operates under a board of mayor and commissioners.
+Today Whitwell operates under a board of mayor and commissioners, meeting on the second Thursday of each month at 6:00 p.m.
 The city provides basic municipal services and is best known internationally as the home of the Children's Holocaust Memorial at Whitwell Middle School.

 Kimball

-Kimball was platted in 1890 as a planned industrial city backed by Hannibal Kimball and the British-financed Anglo-American Company, Limited.
-The grand plan collapsed in the Panic of 1893, and the would-be industrial hub dwindled: the railroad depot closed around 1913, and the post office shut down in 1918.
-For decades Kimball existed as an unincorporated community with no formal municipal government.
+Kimball was platted in 1890 as a model industrial city backed by Hannibal Kimball and the British Anglo-American Company, Limited (per Wikipedia's entry on Kimball, Tennessee).
+The grand plan collapsed in the Panic of 1893, and the would-be industrial hub dwindled into an unincorporated community with no formal municipal government for the next seven decades.

 The town's rebirth came with the interstate highway era.
 When Interstate 24 was built through southern Marion County, Kimball's location at the I-24/U.S. 72 interchange made it a natural commercial cluster.
-The town formally incorporated on November 5, 1962, adopting a General Law Mayor-Aldermanic charter.
-Today the Board of Mayor and Aldermen meets on the first Thursday of each month at 6:00 p.m. at Town Hall.
+The town formally incorporated effective February 1, 1962, adopting a General Law Mayor-Aldermanic charter.
+The Board of Mayor and Aldermen meets on the first Thursday of each month at 6:00 p.m. at Town Hall.

 Kimball has since become the retail center for the county, with chain restaurants, gas stations, and commercial services strung along the U.S. 72 corridor.
 The town's municipal government focuses on zoning, road maintenance, and managing the commercial growth that the interstate continues to generate.